Exploring the Online Micro-targeting Practices of Small, Medium, and Large Businesses: Related Works

 These models rely, however, on simplified assumptions.
 They assume zero search costs for consumers, whereas empirical results suggest otherwise.
 Structural estimates of the cost of an extra click in the consumer search process suggest they are more significant than assumed~\cite{honka2014quantifying, De2019}.
 This means that consumers stop searching sooner than predicted by models that assume search costs close to zero.
 Thus micro-targeting may have a smaller beneficial impact than the theoretical models suggest as it does not lead to a perfectly informed consumer.
-Moreover, privacy-focused consumers react negatively to advertisements that are both targeted and obtrusive ~\cite{goldfarb2011advertising}.
+Moreover, the consumers are facing a trade-off between stopping searching and making up their minds with the available information (\textit{knowing that there is maybe a better product if they keep looking or continue to search}) and endure an effort in continually searching for the perfect fit.
+Finally, privacy-focused consumers react negatively to advertisements that are both targeted and obtrusive ~\cite{goldfarb2011advertising}.
 Laboratory studies and surveys have even documented consumer discomfort with targeted advertising~\cite{malheiros2012too, tsai2011effect, turow2009americans}.
-Finally, the consumers are facing a trade-off between stopping searching and making up their minds with the available information (\textit{knowing that there is maybe a better product if they keep looking or continue to search}) and endure an effort in continually searching for the perfect fit.

 Finally, the source of targeting, namely large amounts of information about consumers, may often lead to highly concentrated market structures, as is the case in search and social networks such as with Google and Facebook~\cite{bergemann2011targeting}.
 Overall, ad platforms are becoming subject to more antitrust scrutiny~\cite{goldfarb2011advertising,goldfarb2011online}.
 The arguments for this regulatory attention rely on privacy data matters and on the targeting techniques used by the search and social networks.
 While online advertisements and micro-targeting are especially valuable to smaller advertisers that do not have easy access to offline advertising, the configuration of the algorithms employed by ad platforms to deliver ads may substantially impact smaller advertisers.
 For example, \citet{brynjolfsson2003consumer} showed that online advertising might alter the fairness of competition between advertisers as it can produce different consumer search costs according to the recommendation algorithm or the micro-targeting strategies used.
 Furthermore, using data from eBay, ~\citet{dinerstein2018consumer} emphasizes how the design of the search algorithm on eBay affects markups charged by eBay sellers.
 Hence, micro-targeting should be accessible for all advertisers in the same way to ensure fair competition.
 Thus, on top of the micro-targeting risk to be weaponized for political purposes, there is a clear call for more antitrust scrutiny regarding the fairness of use and access of micro-targeting by advertisers, especially small and medium-sized businesses.